-The Delphi I Anderson site was originally comprised of 141.70+/- acres of vacant land on Dr. Martin Luther King Jr. Boulevard in Anderson.
-RACER Trust has sold 92.99 acres, leaving 48.71 acres available for purchase.
-The Property is surrounded by industrial, commercial, and residential areas.
+The Delphi I Anderson site is comprised of 141.7 acres of vacant land that is surrounded by industrial, commercial, and residential areas.
 At full capacity, the site contained eight plants.
 Demolition of all buildings was complete in 2009, and no slabs remain.

 Sirmax North America, Inc., purchased a 26.3-acre portion of the property in 2015 and built a 140,000-square-foot manufacturing facility to produce and supply plastic compounds and resins used in the automotive, home appliance, electrical and furniture industries.

-In 2019, Sirmax closed on the purchase of an additional 27.28 +/- acres for construction of a plastics recycling operation.
+In 2019, Siramax closed on the purchase of an additional 27.28 +/- acres for constuction of a plastics recycling operation.